semaphoreci/docs/conditions-dsl.md

       when: "tag =~ '^v1\.'"
 ```

-### Skip block execution on master branch and any tags
+### Condition is met when branch is master or if it is a tag

 ```yaml
 blocks: